mouseless/mouseless.org/contents/tedious-work.md

 ::banner

-### We develop software outside your core focus
+### We remain business-domain agnostic

-We focus on your non-core business needs, developing custom software solutions for both SMEs and large enterprises.
+We focus on our customers' non-core business needs, developing custom software solutions for both SMEs and large enterprises.

 ::